Florida Panhandle Springs

 Use a reel to enter because the cavern zone is large enough you can easily get lost in there.

-This is a high flow system that sometimes requires a pull and glide technique in some areas, but be careful, there are a lot of fossils embedded in the rock and a lot of loose, fragile formations.
-Oh, by the way, in order to dive this spot, you must check in with the local Sheriff’s office and pay $25 for the first day to get a key to the gate.
-It’s $10 each subsequent day.
-The park is also now open to divers year round.
-However, between 11 and 5, Tuesday through Sunday, from Memorial Day to Labor Day, this is a swim park open to the public.
+Use one of our boats to get to JB for a dive in the morning and then head over to Twin or Hole in the Wall for an afternoon dive.
+Keep in mind, between 10 and 5, from Memorial Day to Labor Day, this is a swim park open to the public.
 If you dive there, please be nice to the local swimmers.
 It took a long time to get access to the spring and even longer to get year round access, so let’s do what we can to keep it open!
 Water temp, as in all Florida springs, is a cool 69 degrees year round.

 There are a few launch sites close by depending on the size and type of boat you have.
 We were able to launch our smaller canoe fairly close to the spring.